tocttou/hacker-blog/about.md

 title: About
 ---

 I'm Mark Xu.
-I want to be omnibenevolent.
-To this end, I am also interested in becoming omniscient and omnipotent.
+I strive to act in a way that is maximally good.
 I currently approximate this by working to ensure the existence and flourishing of future sentient beings.
 I believe humanity's current best efforts to do the same are the [effective altruism](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/) and [rationality](https://www.lesswrong.com/s/d922gAtBM8JNzkKKJ/p/xhQxJ7WSZZRkzNZJ8) communities.

-Content is my own beliefs at the time of writing, lossily compressed into language.

 Leave me anonymous feedback [here](https://www.admonymous.co/mark).
 If you think a conversation with me will be beneficial, feel free to book a time [here](https://calendly.com/markxu).
 My resume is located [here](/downloads/resume.pdf).